Hubs-Foundation/turkey-portal/client/README.md

 - HUB_ROOT_DOMAIN - Root url for cluster ( todo more info here )
 - AUTH_SERVER - Server used for login links. e.g. "auth.myhubs.net"
 - FXA_SERVER - Firefox Accounts server used for account management links. e.g. "accounts.firefox.com"
+- MARKETING_PAGE_URL - URL to the marketing page that we use as logged out homepage for the Dashboard e.g. "https://marketing.page"

 To authenticate using local cookies, see [README.md:"Create a local user"](/README.md#create-a-local-user) to paste development cookies into the browser and create a local user with or without a hubs subscription.